thegreatkeej/Estimator_Project/README.md

 -   The correlation between cable and wire prices
 -   The correlation between conduit and fittings prices

-The project's ML is a logistic regression model that will:
+The project's ML is a logistic linear model.
+With it we wish to:
 - Predict which day of the week offers lowest price based on prices, vendor, and location

 We use an unsupervised machine learning model that will sub-categorize the data by material item.